Just like people, livestock have more resistance to diseases when:

 - Passive immunity - acquired when antibodies are passed from one animal to another, such as from colostrum, a highly concentrated form of milk produced by the mother right after birth, lasts for a few weeks.

 A biosecurity plan can address methods for preventing, monitoring and responding to livestock diseases.
-It will help you think about and come up with the best answers these questions:
+It will help you think about and come up with the best answers to these questions:

 - How are disease(s) entering your herd?